franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 You first need to create a SFTP user (see the section above).

 Do the following tests:
+    - Configure a SFTP Client (ex: Filezilla):
+        - Use the user friendly URL `myserver.sftp.dev.domain.com`.
+        - Use the credentials for the `test.user` that you have created.
     - Test that it is possible to upload.
     - Test that it is possible to download.
     - Test that you only see a root folder in the SFTP.